OutSystems/docs-support/src/enterprise/maintenance/move-app-pool.md

 ## Impact

 This procedure has no impact on an applications availability, but once completed, the first request to the app will take longer.
-For more information about impact on SEO friendly URLs, check out the [caveats](#caveats) section.
+For more information about the impact on SEO friendly URLs, check out the [caveats](#caveats) section.

 ## Instructions